johnivanpuayap/StudyBud/README.md

 - [ ] Fix the back button in Create Room to go to the previous page
 - [ ] Fix the cancel button in Create Room to go to the previous page
 - [ ] Fix the back button in Delete Room to go to the previous page
+- [ ] Fix capitalization of the room title in Room